gekal-fork/tardis/modules/tardisrender/README.txt

 retrieved from the TARDIS query.
 No integration with Display Suite is needed, but if you have DS installed you'll be able to create extra view modes.

-Also while tou you don't need a sonic screwdriver, having one is pretty cool.
+Also: while tou you don't need a sonic screwdriver, having one is pretty cool.

 Here's how you do it:
 1. Activate the module in example.com/admin/modules (hint: it's in the "TARDIS")